 Axis2 can handle processing for both the sender and the receiver in a transaction.
 From the Axis2 perspective, the structure looks like this:

 On each end, you have an application designed to deal with the (sent or received) messages.
 In the middle, you have Axis2, or rather, you can have Axis2.
 The value of Web services is that the sender and receiver (each of which can be either the server or the client) don't even have to be on the same platform, much less running the same application.
 Assuming that Axis2 is running on both sides, the process looks like this:

 In Axis2, these actions are broken down into "phases", with several pre-defined phases, such as the "pre-dispatch", "dispatch," and "message processing", being built into Axis2.
 Each phase is a collection of "handlers".
 Axis2 enables you to control what handlers go into which phases, and the order in which the handlers are executed within the phases.
 You can also add your own phases and handlers.

 Handlers come from "modules" that can be plugged into a running Axis2 system.
-These modules, such as Rampart, which provides an implementation of WS-Security, and Sandesha, which provides an implementation of WS-ReliableMessaging, are the main extensibility mechanisms in Axis2.
+These modules, such as Rampart, which provides an implementation of WS-Security, are the main extensibility mechanisms in Axis2.

 Axis2 is released in several distributions.
 Which one you need depends on what you'll be doing with it.

 If you're developing services and applications, you'll need the Axis2 Standard Binary Distribution.
 The distribution includes all the necessary *.jar files, as well as a variety of scripts that ease development.
 It has the following structure.